yard

 Do not trust window light or reflections.
 Only count spots where you would squint without sunglasses.

-Once you know your real sun pattern, match plants to it.
-Heat lovers like salvia spikes and lantana mounds handle brutal driveways, while more tender bloomers can sit where a tree throws late-day shade.
+Once you know your real sun pattern, match plants to it; salvia spikes handle brutal driveways especially well.
+Lantana mounds can take the same punishment, while more tender bloomers can sit where a tree throws late-day shade.

 local_floristChoose Tough, Proven Full Sun Perennials